-An employee may appeal a sanction within five calendar days to the Office of the Director of Education/Campus Director.
+An employee may appeal a sanction within five calendar days to the Office of the President.

 Protective Measures

 All reasonable and available protective measures may be provided if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the College administration or local law enforcement.
 All efforts will be made to minimize the burden on the victim.
 Protective measures may include but are not limited to;